Justin Gimelstob: Juniors

+Gimelstob had one of the most successful junior tennis careers in American junior tennis history.
 He started playing tennis when he was eight, and was the top-ranked boy in his age group from ages 12 through 18.
 In 1991, he was ranked No. 1 in the USTA Boys' 14 age group, and he was No. 1 ranked again in the USTA Boys' 16 age group, winning the USTA championship, in 1993.
 He was also ranked No. 1 at age 18, and in 1995 he won the USTA National Boys' 18 Championships.

 Gimelstob grew up in the New Vernon section of Harding Township, New Jersey.
 He graduated from Newark Academy in Livingston, New Jersey, in 1995.
 As a sophomore at Newark Academy, Gimelstob led the school's tennis team to a 26–0 record and won the state Tournament of Champions.
 In 2005, he was entered into the high school's hall of fame, the Newark (N.J.)
 Academy Hall of Fame.
 The high school named its tennis facility after him and his brothers.

 Gimelstob, as a resident of Essex Fells, New Jersey, competed in junior tennis.